jon-freed/freelawmachine/README.md

   ./manage.py changepassword admin  #to set the password for the Django admin user
   ```

-7. Run the following commands in the terminal to get the latest schema file information for solr:
+7. Run the following commands in the terminal to get the latest recap schema file information for solr:

 ``` bash
 cd /opt/solr-cores/recap/conf